 Flamingo International Airport, also known as Bonaire International Airport, (IATA: BON, ICAO: TNCB) serves the island of Bonaire.
 The main airlines flying direct to this airport are Continental Airlines, Delta Airlines and TUI Netherlands.

 Some other airlines provide connections to this island via Curaçao, Aruba and St. Maarten.
 They include Air Canada (from Toronto), American Airlines (New York, Miami) and US Airways (Boston, Charlotte, New York, Philadelphia).

 Princess Juliana International Airport (IATA: SXM, ICAO: TNCM) is the base of Winair (Windward Islands Airways), which serves Sint Eustatius, Saba, Saint Kitts and Nevis, Saint Lucia, Saint Barthélemy, Montserrat, Dominica, Antigua and Barbuda and Santo Domingo.
-Numerous airlines serve Sint Maarten from both the Caribbean and beyond, for example with KLM to Amsterdam and GOL to Manaus and Sao Paulo.
+Numerous airlines serve Sint Maarten from both the Caribbean and beyond, for example with KLM to Amsterdam, TUI Netherlands and GOL to Manaus and Sao Paulo.
 North America is well served as well, with destinations being Washington, D.C., New York, Miami, Philadelphia, Boston, Charlotte and Chicago.
 Other main cities served include Toronto, Caracas and Paris.